radhakrish-venkat/desktop-search/API_README.md

 ### Configuration File

-The configuration is managed in `api/config.py` and can be extended for additional settings.
+The configuration is managed in `api/config.py` and uses Pydantic settings for type safety.

 ## Development